shahriarmostafiz/Wedding-Wizard/questions_and_answers.md

 #### Answer: B: `Hi there, undefined`

-<i>The function sayHi always expects a name parameter to be passed when being called .
+<i>The function sayHi expects a name parameter to be passed when being called .
 But we called the function with out any arguments.
-In js, when we call functions without passing the expected arguments the parameters takes the value undefined so when called the function it returned `Hi there, undefined` </i>
+In js, when we call functions without passing the expected arguments the parameters takes the value undefined.
+So when called the function it returned `Hi there, undefined` </i>

 </p>
 </details>